-MCC Online (Distance Education) Course Refund Policy
+MCC Distance Education Course Refund Policy

-This policy applies to all online or DVD courses that MCC currently offers, or will offer in the future.
+This policy applies to all online courses that MCC currently offers.
 The typical MCC Online course duration is 8 weeks, and each week is defined as Monday through Sunday.
-The course refund policy is:
+The course refund policy is found on page 18 of this catalog.